-Climate change has affected California in many ways, including persistent drought and increased wildfires; rising sea level and threats to California's coasts; and warmer waters throughout the state.
+Climate change has affected California in many ways, including persistent drought and increased wildfires, rising sea level and threats to California's coasts, and warmer waters throughout the state.
 Each of these effects of climate change has an adverse impact on the waters of the state.
 The historic droughts that the State has endured has lowered the levels of the Colorado River and the California snowpack, limiting the amount of water that the state has for all uses.
-The State's historic wildfires, in addition to using water for control and maintenance, increases the susceptibility of watersheds to flooding and erosion, which subsequently impair water supplies.
+The State's wildfires, which recent experience has shown can be severe indeed, require the use of water for control and maintenance, and also increase the susceptibility of watersheds to flooding and erosion, which subsequently impair water supplies.
 Runoff from burned regions also enter the state's water bodies, leading to increased contamination.
-Warmer water throughout the state has numerous adverse impacts, including resulting in a loss of the state's native fish, increasing pollutant and invasive species and increasing pollutant levels and invasive species.
+Warmer water throughout the state has numerous adverse impacts, including loss of the state's native fish, increasing pollutant levels and the proliferation of invasive species.

-In implementing AB 398's DEBS requirement, IPRE calls upon CARB to consider the myriad of factors that have an "adverse impact on the waters of the state."
+In implementing AB 398's DEBS requirement, IPRE calls upon CARB to consider the myriad factors that have an "adverse impact on the waters of the state."
 All of the offset projects currently being developed by IPRE are reducing GHG emissions, providing a solution to the challenges of climate change and as a result providing a direct environmental benefit to the state of California by reducing an adverse impact on the state's waters.

 IPRE and its members are committed to continuing to partner with the State in its efforts to combat climate change.
 Implementation of AB 398's DEBS criteria presents considerable risks and challenges both to the Cap-and-Trade Program and California's efforts to get others to partner with its efforts.
 IPRE wishes to work with CARB to ensure that that the risks of DCC litigation can be avoided and the challenges to nondiscriminatory implementation of DEBS overcome.
 While the offsets program is a small part of California's multifaceted efforts to reduce GHG emissions, it is a critical component.
-It is how CARB incentivizes those outside the State to join with it in the fight to combat climate change, including drawing in partners in states that often otherwise differ from California, thereby helping to broaden the support for the fight against climate change in important ways.
+It is the primary means by which CARB incentivizes those outside the State to join with it in the fight to combat climate change, including drawing in partners in states that often otherwise differ from California, thereby helping to broaden the support for the fight against climate change in important ways.
 To ensure that California continues its role in creating national and international solutions to fighting climate change it is critical that CARB implement the DEBS requirement in a manner that continues to ensure the environmental integrity of the Cap-and-Trade Program and is not improperly discriminatory.